 I completed my Bachelor's Degree with a dual major in Psychology and Sociology from Central Michigan University in 1997.
 I then went on to complete my Master's Degree in Social Work from Grand Valley State University in Grand Rapids, MI.

 I have experience working in a variety of settings.
 I have worked in a residential treatment center for teenage girls, I then worked for a therapeutic foster care agency for six years.
 In August of 2006, I joined a group practice as a child and family therapist and began specializing in play therapy.
 In 2015, I set out on my own in private practice.

 I am a member of the Association for Play Therapy.
 In 2015, I received the highest designation offered through the association, Registered Play Therapy Supervisor.
 My training is constant and I believe in learning from the best to provide the best care.

 I have completed Level I Theraplay® training through the Theraplay®Institute in Chicago, IL.
 Theraplay® is a child and family based therapy for building and enhancing attachment, self-esteem, trust in others, and joyful engagement.

-I also served as an adjunct professor in the Indiana University School of Social Work Program.
+I have served as an adjunct professor in the Indiana University School of Social Work Program.
 While there, I taught students about clinical social work at the graduate level.

 I am constantly furthering my education and training to best serve the kids and families that I see.
 Treatment is tailored to each individual client and his or her family.